beve-org/beve/extensions.md

 # EVE Extensions

 Following the first three HEADER bits, the next five bits denote various extensions.
-These extensions are not expected to be implemented in every parser/serializer, but they provide convenient binary storage for more specific use cases, such as variants, matrices, and complex numbers.
+These extensions are not expected to be implemented in every parser/serializer, but they provide convenient binary storage for more specialized use cases, such as variants, matrices, and complex numbers.

 ```c++
 0 -> data delimiter // for specs like Newline Delimited JSON